TheHive-Project/TheHiveDocs/admin/backup-restore.md

 detailed in
 [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html).

 _Note_: you may have to adapt your indices in the examples below.
-To find the right indice, use the following command :
+To find the right index, use the following command :

 ```
 curl 'localhost:9200/_cat/indices?v'
 ```

+You can also refer to the [schema version](schema_version.md) page.

 To save all your data you only need to backup the last indice.
 For example, if the previous command gives you the following results, all your data belong to **the_hive_12**.